Kleztory: History

-Kleztory has played in a wide variety of Montreal venues, and over the course of their career spanning 2000 - 2017 they have performed numerous concerts worldwide including presentations in Canada, USA, Netherlands, Germany, Austria, Belgium, Hungary, Switzerland, Romania, Brazil, Mexico, Costa Rica and China.
-In 2012 Kleztory was selected as the only Canadian participant to compete at the 3rd International Jewish Music Festival in Amsterdam and were successful in winning the Fürth Klezmer Prize and as result appeared at Furth Klezmer Festival (Germany) during the following spring.
-In October 2015 Kleztory will be the only Canadian Artist selected to perform a showcase sponsored by Folquebec at Womex in Budapest, Hungary.
-Kleztory has appeared as the soloist with numerous orchestras including the Montreal Symphony Orchestra, Orchestre Métropolitain, the Orchestre Symphonique de Québec, I Musici de Montréal Chamber Orchestra, Les Violons du Roy, Brussels Chamber Orchestra just to name few…
+Kleztory has played in a wide variety of Montreal venues, and over the course of their career spanning 2000–2017 they have performed numerous concerts worldwide including presentations in Canada, USA, Netherlands, Germany, Austria, Belgium, Hungary, Switzerland, Romania, Brazil, Mexico, Costa Rica, and China.
+In 2012, Kleztory was selected as the only Canadian participant to compete at the 3rd International Jewish Music Festival in Amsterdam and were successful in winning the Fürth Klezmer Prize and as result appeared at Furth Klezmer Festival (Germany) during the following spring.
+In October 2015, Kleztory was the only Canadian Artist selected to perform a showcase sponsored by Folquebec at Womex in Budapest, Hungary.
+Kleztory has appeared as the soloist with numerous orchestras including the Montreal Symphony Orchestra, Orchestre Métropolitain, the Orchestre Symphonique de Québec, I Musici de Montréal Chamber Orchestra, Les Violons du Roy, and Brussels Chamber Orchestra.

 Recordings

-Kleztory produced its first CD, entitled ‘Kleztory – Musique Klezmer’ at the beginning of 2001.
-Few years later they recorded a second CD in collaboration with the I Musici de Montréal Chamber Orchestra, under the direction of Yuli Turovsky, which was then internationally distributed on the Chandos Records Label in the spring of 2004.
-In March 2007 they released a third CD called Nomade.
+Kleztory produced its first CD, entitled Kleztory – Musique Klezmer at the beginning of 2001.
+A few years later they recorded a second CD in collaboration with the I Musici de Montréal Chamber Orchestra, under the direction of Yuli Turovsky, which was then internationally distributed on the Chandos Records Label in the spring of 2004.
+In March 2007, they released a third CD called Nomade.
 This album won them an Opus Prize in 2007 as the best Jazz / World Music album of the year in Québec.
-In 2013 Kleztory launched new album "Arrival" which was nominated as Best album of the year in Traditional music category by ADISQ, complete with a new stage show.
+In 2013, Kleztory launched new album Arrival which was nominated as Best album of the year in Traditional music category by ADISQ, complete with a new stage show.